JDhub101/DataScienceProfessional/README.md

 | P values | 0.00 | Below 0.05 which means the results are not random

 <br>
 Whilst the MAPE suggests the model has poor accuracy, this metric reports higher error where the predicted value is higher than the actual value, which is the case 54% of the time in the test dataset.
 This suggests that this metric may be inflated/ inaccurate itself.
-<br>
 The results provide sufficient evidence to conclude this model could be used to predict the price of a car, within a reasonable margin of error.
 For greater accuracy, the following steps are recommended:

+<br>

-1. Collect up-to-date information and from an official source to improve the accuracy of the data.
+- Collect up-to-date information and from an official source to improve the accuracy of the data.
-2. Consider adding other suitable variables, for example the fuel type and engine size.
+- Consider adding other suitable variables, for example the fuel type and engine size.
-3. Conduct rigorous testing before placing into production to ensure it performs as expected.
+- Conduct rigorous testing before placing into production to ensure it performs as expected.
-4. Consider other encoding methods to reduce any possibility of overfitting, as this can happen with ‘mean encoding’ (because it uses the predictor variable).
+- Consider other encoding methods to reduce any possibility of overfitting, as this can happen with ‘mean encoding’.

 <br>
 <br>